olaughter/climate-search-cli/README.md

 cs load
 ```

 This will also output errors to the same directory, and load the data into a database.
-A custom file can alsi be loaded using the --localpath argument.
+A custom file can also be loaded using the --localpath argument.

-Data can then by queried by passing keywords with the retrieve command:
+Data can then be queried by passing keywords with the retrieve command:

 ```
 cs retrieve -k green -k energy